ChrisZie/HugoSymphony/content/_index.md

     bar: 2
   - fact: INSTAGRAM
     bar: 3
-  question2: the **vast** majority of internet users are now on Social Media, using
+  question2: the **vast** majority of volunteers are now on Social Media, using
-    it to donate, volunteer, and plan where to travel?
+    it to volunteer, donate, and plan where to travel?
   answer: To the world, your Social Media profile **is** who you are and what you
     do.
-Use it well.<br><br>We design Social Media profiles on all platforms that quickly grow your followers and convert them into your greatest supporters as visitors, volunteers, and donors.
+This is where you build the community you need.<br><br>We design Social Media profiles on all platforms that grow your followers and convert them into your best supporters as volunteers and donors.
-- name: __OPERATIONAL__
-  icon: images/responsive.svg
-  serviceDetailLink: operational
-  color: yellow
-  question1: Did you know that is a
-  graph: "1"
-  data: 78%
-  bar: "2"
-  question2: __more__ likely chance to receive donations from volunteers than non-volunteers?
-  answer: It is fact that volunteers are the most important resource for the success
-    of your cause. <br><br>We design and deploy world-class tools and training programs that guarantee that you attain, train, maintain, and retain all the best and brightest volunteers.
 - name: __FUNDRAISING__
   icon: images/responsive.svg
   serviceDetailLink: fundraising
   color: yellow
+  question1: Did you know you are
+  graph: 1
+  data: 83%
+  bar: 2
+  question2: __more__ likely to receive donations from volunteers than non-volunteers?
+  answer: Volunteers can be your biggest financial supporters but **only** if you give them the right
+    tools.<br><br>We create fantastic online fundraising campaigns that reach volunteer-donors all over the world, giving you the income that lets you maximize your impact.
+- name: __MASTER PLAN__
+  icon: images/responsive.svg
+  serviceDetailLink: masterplan
   question1: Did you know that over
-  graph: "1"
+  graph: 1
-  data: "$235 Billion"
+  data: 99.5%
-  bar: "1"
+  bar: 3
-  question2: or 55% of **all** donations you can get are made online, mainly through
-    Social Media and your website?
-  answer: You know as well as we do that how much change you make is directly tied
-    to funding. <br><br>We create fantastic online fundraising campaigns that reach donors and investors all over the world, providing you with income that lets you make your impact.
+  question2: of all Tourism Organizations and Professionals state that Ecotourism
+    is a **rapidly** growing industry?
+  answer: Success from Ecotoursim is **hugely** determined by the volunteers you get to both help you manage tourists and
+    to get the word out as marketers.<br><br>Our Ecotourism Volunteer Plans give both NGOs and Governments the best tools to grow while protecting nature first.
 draft: true

 ---